 In this recording of “Travelin'” I play a loose version of the melody solo structure on electric guitar (a Strat), which is a marked departure from the violin solo.
 I didn’t try to deviate from the melody as playable on violin, it’s just that an electric solo guitar carries the melody in a manner completely different from a violin.
 And Joel’s virtuosity has never been a secret.
 Maybe a guitarist like Steve Vai could catch up to Joel’s licks, but the whole folk-trad grounding of the song would also be lost.
 Consider my solo as a minor tribute to a great violinist.

 The fundamental quality of the melody is right there in my version.
-It’s essentially two chords, D and C through the first movement, but the scales and extensions employed offer a lot of melodic options, especially on the C chord variations, which contrasts a variety of Cadd9 against Cmaj7, and that allows the soaring nature of the melody to exist.
+It’s essentially two chords, D and C through the first movement, but the scales and extensions employed offer a lot of melodic options, based on Cadd9 and Cmaj7 variations that enhance the soaring vibe of the melody.

 The other radical departure from the original arrangement of the song was the introduction of drums.
 The tight syncopations of the fingerpicked acoustic guitar invite some extraordinary drum parts and John O’Reilly, Jr. was the perfect drummer for the job.
 You can feel how natural it is to him in the from the moment comes in at 6:36.
 It’s just fingerpicked guitar, bass and drums until the guitar solo comes in at 7:18.
 The delicacy of the thing is its beauty.
 Check out also the guitar/drums interplay on the descending transition to minor part, starting at 9:30, followed by the Miles Davis “In a Silent Way” meets pocket orchestra vibe from 10:03 – 11:07, with the bass anchoring the pedal tone.

-It resolves to the major key with a new iteration of the D to Cadd9 inversion with a melody line that sounds like the mechanism has been cleared, “travelin’ man in vain” has been resolved, and now on the “miss me when I’m gone” of “Know You Rider.”
+It resolves to the major key with a new iteration of the D to Cadd9 inversion with a melody line that sounds like the mechanism has been cleared, the experience of the “travelin’ man in vain” is somehow resolved, and now on the “miss me when I’m gone” of “Know You Rider.”

 Coda

-Four months after I finished the electric lead guitar tracks for the medley I shattered my left index finger in a freak accident.
-The medical treatment required two surgeries over six months followed by many months of rehab, right up to the outbreak of the pandemic.
+Four months after I finished the lead guitar tracks for the medley I shattered my left index finger in a freak accident.
+The recovery plan required two surgeries over six months followed by four months of rehab, right up to the outbreak of the pandemic.

 Seven months after the injury I started to try to play guitar again, and I haven’t stopped to this day.
 It’s a use-it-or-lose-it reality and I need to play daily just to keep the mechanism functional.

-As far as rhythm guitar on acoustic and electric, I’m probably at 85%, where I figure I’ll stay if I keep it up every day.
-But I haven’t been playing in a band for obvious reasons or recording anything, so I have no idea what my lead guitar skills might be like today.
+As far as my ability to play rhythm guitar on acoustic and electric, I’m probably at 85%, where I figure I’ll stay if I keep it up every day.
+But I haven’t been playing in a band or recording anything, so I have no idea what my lead guitar skills might be like today.

-It’s a long road, always.
-I’ll let this track, “Travelin’,” stand as a little roadside monument to where I was when I left off.
+It’s a long road back.
+I’ll let “Travelin’,” stand as a little roadside monument to where I was when I left off.
 Someday I hope to let folks know where I landed on lead guitar.
 And I’ve got a few new songs that might call for an album someday.
 Until then, I’ll take “Travelin’.”
 I hope you enjoy it.